mistertfy64/SretthaThavisinCounter/README.md

-# ThaiPrimeMinisterCounter
+# SretthaThavisinCounter
-A counter that tells how long the Prime Minister of Thailand is in office for.
+A counter that tells how long has Srettha Thavisin been the Prime Minister of Thailand is for.
 That's it.